dotnet/spark/docs/udf-guide.md

         str => $"{s1} {str}");

 ```
-The above defined UDF takes a `string` as an input (in the form of a [Column](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Sql/Column.cs#L14) of a [Dataframe](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Sql/DataFrame.cs#L24)), and returns a `string` with `hello` appended infront of the input.
+The above defined UDF takes a `string` as an input (in the form of a [Column](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Sql/Column.cs#L14) of a [Dataframe](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Sql/DataFrame.cs#L24)), and returns a `string` with `hello` appended in front of the input.

 For a sample Dataframe, let's take the following Dataframe `df`: